-I was greeted friendly upon my arrival at the Artotel Sanur and even given a cold towel and refreshing cocktail as I checked in.
+Upon my arrival at the Artotel Sanur I was given a cold towel and refreshing cocktail as I checked in.
 This was much appreciated after lugging my far too heavy backpack through the airport!

-Firstly, I asked if they could suggest a tour of Denpasar and the surrounding area to which the staff simply told me there were only beaches nearby and instead pushed for a day tour of Ubud.
-I declined as I was already visiting later in my trip!
+Firstly, I asked if they could suggest a tour of Denpasar and the surrounding area, to which the staff simply told me there were only beaches nearby and instead pushed for a day tour of Ubud.
+I declined as I was already visiting later on my trip!

 By now, the staff were getting on my nerves as they quizzed my itinerary and insisted I would need to hire a boat to get to ‘Turtle Island’; ignoring me when I said I didn’t want to visit here but the Turtle Conservation Centre that I knew for a fact did not require a boat!

-Following this, they then proceeded to quote me 800,000 IR for a driver before turning round and saying that actually I couldn’t hire a driver for just one person… So once again, I went away and did all the work myself!
+Following this, they then proceeded to quote me 800,000 IR for a driver before turning around and saying that actually, I couldn’t hire a driver for just one person… So once again, I went away and did all the work myself!
 Finding a lovely driver through BaliCabs.com for just 550,000 (£40).